Silentshadow64/aem-jeff-course/week01/exercise.md

 # Week 01 — Exercise

 Follow these steps carefully.
-Add screenshots to `screenshots/` and link them here.
+Add screenshots to `screenshots/` and link them here. week01/screenshots/

-1. Describe what you built or changed this week based on the theme: **Setup • WordPress + GitHub Basics (Author mindset)**.
-2. If this week is authoring-focused, create or modify pages in LocalWP that reflect the lesson.
-3. If this week is front-end-focused, update your `wp-content/plugins/aem-blocks` plugin (or your chosen theme) with the required code.
-4. Document your steps in this file.
-Include before/after screenshots.
-5. Save this file, commit, and push your branch.
+This week for exercises, created an about us section in WordPress using the Gutenberg blocks.
+This included learning about the heading block, the image block, the tile block, and the paragraph block.
+Added content to each block as well as published the pages, giving myself a knowledge of how the system works and how blocks function.